Vesting Interest: Everything You Need to Know

 Any contributions made by your employer are subject to the company's vesting schedule.
 The contributions show in your account, but the funds will not be yours until you are vested.
 Most employers have a step vesting plan, which means after one year, you've earned x amount, after two years, y amount, etc. The IRS limits the vesting schedule to a maximum of six years for 401K plans.

 If you need help with vesting interest, you can post your legal need on UpCounsel's marketplace.
 UpCounsel only accepts the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.